-Selecting a reference point on a single element
+Selecting a datum on a single element

-- Select the mode for specifying the reference point - ► Click the desired element with the mouse: The TNC indicates possible locations for reference points on the selected element with stars - ► Click the star you want to select as reference point: The TNC sets the datum symbol at the selected place.
-Use the zoom function if the selected element is too small.
+- Select the mode for specifying the datum - Click the desired element with the mouse: The TNC indicates possible locations for datums on the selected element with stars - Click on the star you want to select as the datum.
+The TNC sets the datum symbol to the selected location.
+If the selected element is too small, then use the zoom function.

-Selecting a reference point on the intersection of two elements
+Selecting a datum on the intersection of two elements

-- ▶ Select the mode for specifying the reference point - Click the first element (straight line, complete circle or circular arc) with the left mouse button.
-The TNC indicates possible locations for reference points on the selected element with stars.
-The element is color-highlighted - Click the second element (straight line, complete circle or circular arc) with the left mouse button.
-The TNC sets the reference-point symbol on the intersection
+- Select the mode for specifying the datum - Click the first element (straight line, complete circle or circular arc) with the left mouse button.
+The TNC indicates possible locations for datums on the selected element with stars.
+The element is color-highlighted - Click on the second element (straight line, complete circle or circular arc) with the left mouse button.
+The TNC sets the datum symbol on the intersection